 To understand key trends, Download Sample Report

-The market for more electric aircraft is currently large in North America, due to a large number of aircraft deliveries, incorporating more electric architecture, to the United States.
+Currently, North America is a large market for more electric aircraft, due to a large number of aircraft deliveries, incorporating more electric architecture, to the United States.
 Lockheed Martin Corporation, in 2018, delivered 91 F-35 fighter jets to the United States and its allies.
-The increasing environmental concerns and the implementation of stringent regulations for aircraft emissions are also the major factors responsible for the dominance of the MEA market in the region.
+The increasing environmental concerns and implementation of stringent regulations for aircraft emissions are the major factors responsible for the dominance of the MEA market in the region.
 Aircraft OEMs are funding R&D projects, even at the university level, for developing technologies for the more electric aircraft industry.
-In February 2018, researchers at the University of Maryland received a new round of funding from Boeing to develop an innovative GaN (Gallium Nitride) semiconductor-based modular power electronic solution for more electric aircraft.
+In February 2018, researchers at the University of Maryland received a new round of funding from Boeing to develop an innovative GaN (gallium nitride) semiconductor-based modular power electronic solution for more electric aircraft.

 To understand geography trends, Download Sample Report.

-The Boeing Company, Airbus SE, Lockheed Martin Corporation, Textron Inc., Elbit Systems Ltd are some of the prominent players in the market.
+The Boeing Company, Airbus SE, Lockheed Martin Corporation, Textron Inc., and Elbit Systems Ltd are some of the prominent players in the market.
 Research is being carried out to develop advanced more electric architecture platforms.
 For instance, in April 2019, Collins Aerospace (United Technologies Corporation) unveiled its lab, 'The Grid', which is the industry’s most advanced electric power systems laboratory.
-Systems, like high-power generators, will be designed and tested in the lab for the next generation of more electric aircraft, including commercial, military, business aviation, UAV, and urban air mobility platforms.
-The more electric approach has allowed the aircraft industry to reduce loss in propulsion thrust by around 60%, just by converting pneumatic/hydraulic/mechanical actuator systems into power electronics.
-Thus, the ongoing developments in terms of electric actuation systems are expected to bring additional opportunities for the existing players to increase the percentage of electric architecture in their aircraft, thereby attracting further customers in the years to come.
+Systems, like high-power generators, may be designed and tested in the lab for the next generation of more electric aircraft, including the commercial, military, business aviation, UAV, and urban air mobility platforms.
+The more electric approach has allowed the aircraft industry to reduce the loss in propulsion thrust by around 60%, just by converting pneumatic/hydraulic/mechanical actuator systems into power electronics.
+Thus, the ongoing developments, in terms of electric actuation systems, are expected to bring additional opportunities for the existing players to increase the percentage of electric architecture in their aircraft, thereby, attracting further customers in the years to come.